timfingerhut/china-environment/page1.md

 > 2013.12: The 2013 Eastern China smog was a severe air pollution episode that affected East China, including all or parts of the municipalities of Shanghai and Tianjin, and the provinces of Hebei, Shandong, Jiangsu, Anhui, Henan, and Zhejiang, during December 2013.

 > 2015.12: Beijing issued red alerts for severe pollution—the first since the emergency alert system was established.
 The municipal government closed schools, limited road traffic, halted outdoor construction, and paused factory manufacturing.
+The Paris Deal on Climate Change is signed.

 > ### Government's Reaction